310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tomoya %}
-Ah—!
-Don’t move around!
-You’re pretty heavy, you know!
+D-Don’t move around!
+You’re pretty heavy, y'know!
 {% endbubble %}

 {% bubble Hajime %}
-I-I’m not heavy, you’re just weak, Tomoya-kun… Now do you see!
+I-I’m not heavy, you’re just weak~… Now do you see!
 You shouldn’t carry me like a princess!
 It isn’t right!
 {% endbubble %}

 {% bubble Tomoya %}